Skip Navigation

 Promoting sustainable solutions

-The project has prioritised the use of materials with minimal environmental, social and economic impact, including recycled content and Forest Stewardship Council - certified wood.
+The project prioritised the use of materials with minimal environmental, social and economic impact, including recycled content and Forest Stewardship Council - certified wood.
 Mechanical, electrical and plumbing systems with a low environmental impact have also been used throughout.

 For further information contact: